“An excellent barrister and an excellent mediator” Chambers & Partners (2018)

-Costar UK Limited v James George Low, Jasmine Consultants Limited, Red Leads Limited (in liquidation), Darren Frostick EWHC 1262 (Ch) - a rather unusual decision to the effect that not only does a non-party have standing to be heard on an application to join him as a party but, more importantly, if he neither consents to being joined nor attends the hearing at which the application for joinder is heard, he is at risk on costs.
+Costar UK Limited v Low and others EWHC 1262 (Ch) – a rather unusual decision to the effect that not only does a non-party have standing to be heard on an application to join him as a party but, more importantly, if he neither consents to being joined nor attends the hearing at which the application for joinder is heard, he is at risk on costs.

 White Digital Media Ltd v Weaver EWHC 1681 (QB) – confirming that post-employment restrictive covenants were unenforceable unless the restriction was for the protection of the employer’s legitimate business interests and that the restriction extended no further than was reasonably necessary for the protection of those interests; the whole of the restrictive covenant in a non-compete deed was unenforceable because it tried to restrain the employee from being involved in a competing business as a shareholder or in any other capacity.

-Markou v Goodwin & Others All ER (D) 329 (Nugee J) - the will of the elderly testator found to be invalid for want of testamentary capacity by reason of an underlying dementing illness and occasions of acute confusional state in connection with two hospital admissions before and after the making of the will.
+Markou v Goodwin and others All ER (D) 329 (Nugee J) – the will of the elderly testatrix found to be invalid for want of testamentary capacity by reason of an underlying dementing illness and occasions of acute confusional state in connection with two hospital admissions before and after the making of the will.